intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 Deliberate exclusion of problematic implementations is an important tool that can ensure that the interoperability of a protocol remains viable.
-While compatible changes are always preferable to incompatible ones, it is not always possible to produce a design that protects the ability of all current and future protocol participants to interoperate.
-Developing and deploying changes that risk exclusion of previously interoperating implementations requires some care, but changes to a protocol should not be blocked on the grounds of the risk of exclusion alone.
+While backward compatible changes are always preferable to incompatible ones, it is not always possible to produce a design that protects the ability of all current and future protocol participants to interoperate.
+Developing and deploying changes that risk exclusion of previously interoperating implementations requires some care, but changes to a specification should not be blocked on the grounds of the risk of exclusion alone.

 Exclusion is a direct goal when choosing to be intolerant of errors (see
 {{intolerance}}).
 Exclusionary actions are employed with the deliberate intent